Safety crime

-The academic concept of safety crime was termed by Tombs and Whyte in 2007 in their United Kingdom centric analysis of the legal regulation and punishment of workplace health and safety offences.
+Safety crime is a sub-category of corporate crime, as the latter refers to all - not just violent - financial crime congruent with the goals of legitimate organisations, like price fixing.
+Safety crime was termed by Tombs and Whyte in 2007 in their United Kingdom centric analysis of the legal regulation and punishment of workplace health and safety offences.
 Tombs and Whyte briefly define safety crime as "violations of law by employers that either do, or have the potential to, cause sudden death or injury as a result of work-related activities".
-Safety crime is distinct from corporate crime by its reference to injury and death from work-related activities.
-Considering that corporate crime can involve safety crimes and other crimes congruent with the goals of legitimate organisations, like price fixing, safety crime can be viewed as a sub-genre of corporate crime.
+These violations include a broad range of civil law and criminal law offences, such as strict liability and manslaughter, and are committed by legal and natural persons.
+Most safety crimes are strongly associated with rational choice theory by way of cost-benefit analyses.